 Dozens of “Where to Visit in 2023” lists have already been published, from newspapers and magazines to airlines and credit card companies.
 But a handful of destinations appear on nearly all of them.

 In 2023, more of us will plan thoughtfully and travel consciously

 Portugal and Colombia, for instance, are consensus picks that look set to have a big year ahead.
 Meanwhile, in Asia, new flights and incredible deals mean Vietnam and Thailand are top of many people’s wishlists.

 Professor Pearson sees 2023 as the first true year of post-pandemic travel, when more and more of us will plan thoughtfully and travel consciously, moving away from “traveling through the world as mere spectators, seeing exactly the same things as all the other tourists.”

 Instead, the dawn of the thoughtful, engaging anti tourist is here.
 And holidays – as well as the world itself – will be all the better for it.

 This year, Flash Pack’s “Don’t be a Tourist.
-Be a Flashpacker” campaign aims to encourage travellers in their 30s and 40s to stray away from the expected path – seeking out the road less travelled.
+Be a Flashpacker” campaign aims to encourage travelers in their 30s and 40s to stray away from the expected path – seeking out the road less traveled.